 *contains affiliate link

 I’ve tried all the standard ways to repel mosquitoes such as planting rosemary, lavender, mint & beauty berry around the porch.
-That made no difference.
-And Citronella candles haven’t been successful either.
-We’ve put the dang candles where the smoke blows directly on our legs and the mosquitoes still come.
+Those efforts made no difference in mosquito control.

 Somewhere I read that you can put mint-flavored mouthwash in a spray bottle and spray yourself with it to repel mosquitoes.
 But I swear that just gave me sticky skin & the little pesky beasties a mojito-flavored meal!
 LOL.
 No matter what I tried, still the mosquitoes came.

 I purchased & hung an essential oil diffuser right next to the swing – the jury is out on how effective it’s actually been.

 The only sure way I’ve been able to keep them away is by spraying myself with deet.
 But I hate to have chemicals being in constant contact with my clothes or skin.
 Isn’t there a non-poisonous way to protect us from mosquitoes??

 Then one of our FB readers mentioned the Spartan Mosquito Eradicator and I was curious.
 I went to their site and looked around, then contacted them and asked them specifics about their product.